-When the vent pipe is exposed to temperatures below freezing (i.e., when it passes through unheated spaces, chimneys, etc.) the pipe must be insulated with 1/2 inch thick sponge rubber insulation, Armaflex-type insulation or equivalent.
-Insulating pipe is important to avoid condensate icing.
+When the vent pipe is exposed to temperatures below freezing (i.e., when it passes through unheated spaces, chimneys, etc.) the pipe must be insulated with 1/2 inch thick sponge rubber insulation, Armaflex-type insulation or equivalent.Insulating pipe is important to avoid condensate icing.

-- Table 2 lists the maximum length of flue pipe that can travel through an unconditioned space or an exterior space.
-The total vent length must not exceed the lengths noted in Table 1 (page 10).
-For Canadian installations, please refer to the Canadian Installation Code (CAN/ CSA-B149.1 or 2) and/or local codes. - For extremely cold climates or for conditions of short furnace cycles (i.e. set back thermostat conditions) the last 18 inches of vent pipe can be reduced.
-It is acceptable to reduce from 3" to 2-1/2", 3" to 2", or 2" to 1-1/2" if the total vent length is at least 15 feet in length, and the vent length is within the parameters specified in Table 1.
+- Table 2 (page 14) lists the maximum length of flue pipe that can travel through an unconditioned space or an exterior space.
+The total vent length must not exceed the lengths noted in Table 1.
+For Canadian installations, please refer to the Canadian Installation Code (CAN/ CGA-B149.1 or 2) and/or local codes. - For extremely cold climates or for conditions of short furnace cycles (i.e. set back thermostat conditions) the last 18 inches of vent pipe can be reduced.
+It is acceptable to reduce from 3" to 2-1/2", 3" to 2", or 2" to 1-1/2" if the total vent length is at least 15 feet in length, and the vent length is within the parameters specified in Table 1 (page 11).
 The restriction should be counted as 3 equivalent feet.
 Smaller vent pipes are less susceptible to freezing, but must not be excessively restrictive.
-The length of the 2 inch pipe must not be longer than 18 inches.
+The length of the 2 inch pipe must not be longer than 18 inches. - If furnace is installed horiziontally, make sure the drainage port on the in-line drain assembly is pointed downward to ensure proper drainage of condensate.
+For 92.1% series, see Figures 36 & 37 (pages 46 - 47).
+For 95.0% series, see Figure 41 (page 51). - To prevent debris or creatures from entering the combustion system, a protective screen may be installed over the combustion air intake opening.
+The screens hole size must be large enough to prevent air restriction.